Climate talks back off from call to end all coal use | Science-Environment

 - Country:

-Negotiators at this year's UN climate talks in Glasgow appeared to be backing away from a call to end all use of coal and phase out fossil fuel subsidies completely.
+Negotiators at this year's UN climate talks in Glasgow appeared to be backing away from a call to end all use of coal and phase out fossil fuel subsidies completely, but gave poor countries hope for more financial support to cope with global warming.

 The question of how to address the continued use of fossil fuels responsible for much of global warming has been one of the key sticking points at the two-week talks.